samwell-ho/openpgp-ca/README.md

 cargo run bridge revoke --name foobridge
 ```

-A sqlite database gets created implicitely (by default in /tmp/openpgpca
+A sqlite database gets created implicitly (by default in /tmp/openpgpca
 .sqlite, as configured in the ".env" file in this project)